Parameterized Algorithms for Locally Minimal Defensive Alliance: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

-We proved that {\sc Locally Minimal Defensive Alliance} admits a kernelization algorithm on general graphs with minimum degree at least 2, when parameterized only by the solution size.
-When the problem is restricted to bipartite and planar graphs with minimum degree at least 2, we get a kernel of size $k^{\mathcal{O}(k^{2})}$ and $k^{\mathcal{O}(k^{4})}$ respectively.
+We proved that {\sc Locally Minimal Defensive Alliance} admits an FPT algorithm on general graphs with minimum degree at least 2, when parameterized only by the solution size.
+When the problem is restricted to $C_3$-free and $C_4$-free graphs of minimum degree at least 2, we get a kernel of size $k^{\mathcal{O}(k)}$.
+We also provide an FPT algorithm with running time $k^{2^{\mathcal{O}(\sqrt{k})}}$ on planar graphs with minimum degree at least 2.
 In the above discussion, we have mostly dealt with graphs of minimum degree at least $2$.
 We observe that we can remove this condition while dealing with locally minimal strong defensive alliance.
-We list some problems emerge from the results here: \begin{enumerate} \item It remains open whether {\sc Locally Minimal Defensive Alliance} on general graphs, without any restriction on minimum degree, might belong to FPT when parameterized only by the solution size.
+We list some problems emerge from the results here: \begin{enumerate}

+\item It remains open whether {\sc Locally Minimal Defensive Alliance} on general graphs, without any restriction on minimum degree, belong to FPT when parameterized by the solution size alone.

+\item Whether {\sc Connected Locally Minimal Defensive Alliance} on general graphs belong to FPT when parameterized only by the solution size.

-\item Can we improve the size of kernel obtained for {\sc Locally Minimal Defensive Alliance} on general, bipartite and planar graphs or obtain efficient FPT algorithms on special graph classes? \item It may be interesting to study if our ideas can be useful to see whether {\sc Globally Minimal Defensive Alliance} belong to FPT when parameterized only by the solution size. \end{enumerate}
+\item Can we improve the size of the kernel obtained for {\sc Locally Minimal Defensive Alliance} on general graphs or obtain efficient FPT algorithms on special graph classes? \item It may be interesting to study if our ideas can be useful to see whether {\sc Globally Minimal Defensive Alliance} belong to FPT when parameterized by the solution size.